 The novel features believed characteristic of the invention are set forth in the appended claims.
-The invention itself, however, as well as a preferred mode of use, further objectives and advantages thereof, will best be understood by reference to the following detailed description of an advantageous embodiment when read in conjunction with the accompanying drawings, wherein:
+The invention itself, however, as well as a preferred mode of use, further objectives and advantages thereof, will best be understood by reference to the following detailed description of an advantageous embodiment of the present invention when read in conjunction with the accompanying drawings, wherein:

-FIG. 1 is a diagram illustrating a method and apparatus for detecting structures buried under the ground in accordance with an advantageous embodiment;
+FIG. 1 is a diagram illustrating a method and apparatus for detecting structures buried under the ground in accordance with an advantageous embodiment of the present invention;

-FIG. 2 is a diagram of a detection system in accordance with an advantageous embodiment;
+FIG. 2 is a diagram of a detection system in accordance with an advantageous embodiment of the present invention;